michelleN/community/autoscaling.md

 explicitly setting the replica count to 0 should mean that the auto-scaler does not try to scale the application up)
 * It should be possible to write and deploy a custom auto-scaler without modifying existing auto-scalers
-* Auto-scalers must be able to monitor multiple replication controllers while only targeting a single scalable object (for now a ReplicationController, but in the future it could be a job or any resource that implements resize)
+* Auto-scalers must be able to monitor multiple replication controllers while only targeting a single scalable object (for now a ReplicationController, but in the future it could be a job or any resource that implements scale)

 ## Use Cases